Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Methods and their performance

 This section extends our approach to cover the isostable dynamics reconstruction.
-We still need the signal $s(t)$ and perturbation $p(t)$, and since we first infer the PRC we also have the instantaneous phase $\vp(t)$.
+We still need the signal $s(t)$ and perturbation $p(t)$, and since we have already inferred the PRC, we also have the instantaneous phase $\vp(t)$.

-Like the PRC technique, the isostable inference relies on time events of equal phase $\tau_i$ and, additionally, on estimating the isostable amplitude at those events, $\psi_i \equiv \psi(\tau_i)$.
-The time events are straightforwardly obtained from the instantaneous phase $\vp(t)$~\footnote{Note that the events $\tau_i$ used for isostable inference generally differ from those used for the PRC reconstruction, though we keep the same notation.
+Like the PRC technique, the isostable inference relies on time events of equal phase $\tau_i$, and additionally, on estimating the isostable variable at those events, $\psi_i \equiv \psi(\tau_i)$.
+The time events $\tau_i$ are straightforwardly obtained from the instantaneous phase $\vp(t)$~\footnote{Note that the events $\tau_i$ used for isostable inference generally differ from those used for the PRC reconstruction, though we keep the same notation.
 Practically, to determine $\tau_i$ we use linear interpolation of the monotonically growing function $\vp(t)$ given in a discrete set of points.}, while the isostable variable needs to be estimated from the observed signal $s(t)$.
-The IRC function describes a linear response and is operable in the close vicinity of the limit cycle where isochrons can be approximated by straight lines.
+The IRC function describes a linear response and is operable in the close vicinity of the limit cycle, where straight lines can approximate isochrons.
 Thus in the first-order approximation, the isostable variable linearly depends on signal $s(t)$:

-where factors $c$ and $s_0$ are generally phase dependent.
+where factors $c$ and $s_0$ are generally phase-dependent.
 However, since all crossing events $\tau_i$ correspond to the same phase, $c$ and $s_0$ are constant in this context.
 Additionally, the isostable variable is inherently determined up to a constant factor.
 Therefore, without loss of generality, we can set $c \equiv 1$.
 Note that approximation via Eq.~\eqref{eq:psi_approx} is also justified for high-dimensional systems given if one Floquet exponent is significantly smaller in absolute value than the rest, i.e., there is a slow manifold (see discussion in Appendix~\ref{app:phipsi}).